lmapii/practical-zephyr/02_devicetree/readme.md

 There are no individual nodes for each pin, therefore, when referencing the `gpio0` node, we need to be able to tell exactly which pin we're using for our LED.
 In addition, we also might need to provide some configuration for our pin, e.g., set the pin to active low.
 Now, how would we know that `13` is the pin number and `GPIO_ACTIVE_LOW` are the flags?

-I guess this is the time where I have to admit that I've been cheating you a bit.
-You might have noticed that yourself in case you modified my previous example with the `phandle-array-of-refs`: You could actually delete the `#phandle-array-of-ref-cells` properties, and also give `phandle-array-of-refs` a different name that does _not_ end in an _s_, and it will still compile just fine.

-So what are we missing here?
-Well, without additional information, all that the DTS compiler can do is make sure the _syntax_ of your file is correct.
-It does not know anything about the **semantics** and therefore can't really associate the values in the `phandle-array` to `node_a` or `node_b`.
+Well, as we've seen before, without additional information all that the DTS compiler can do is make sure the _syntax_ of your file is correct.
+It does not know anything about the **semantics** and therefore can't really associate the values in the `phandle-array` to `gpio0`.
 It therefore also doesn't care about any semantic requirements.

-But how do we add semantics to our DTS files?
+TODO: But how do we add semantics to our DTS files?
 Using the property `compatible` and so called **bindings**.

-Before we look into devicetree semantics, let's wrap up the types.
+TODO: Before we look into devicetree semantics, let's wrap up the types.

-### Summary of property types
+## The complete list of Zephyr's property types

 TODO: here